Narendra Modi: The Man, the Times

 “You do not have children.
 You do not know what it is like to live in Gujarat.
 You will return to America eventually.
 Please, you must understand.”

 Unfortunately, I do understand.
 Two years ago, I started conducting research about the aftermath of the 2002 Gujarat riots, a wave of communal violence in which over 1,000 were killed, almost all of them Muslim.
 One person I interviewed, Nadeem Saiyed, was an eyewitness to the Naroda Patiya massacre in which 97 people were killed by a mob of 5,000.
 When Saiyed and I met, he insisted on checking my passport to verify my name and told me it was a bad idea for him to talk with me about his work in organizing witnesses to testify that Modi’s was complicit in the Gujarat riots.

 A few months after we met, Saiyed was fatally stabbed 28 times two blocks away from my apartment in Juhapura, the Muslim ghetto of Ahmedabad where 400,000 live with limited roads, schools, and drainage lines.
 Since then, when someone tells me they fear repercussions for speaking about Modi, I have learned to pay attention.

 I remembered this as I sat across from the physician.
-I removed my digital recorder and ran my hands through my hair, now considerably more grey that it was two years ago, and pressed the large, red delete button.
+I removed my digital recorder and ran my hands through my hair, now considerably more grey than it was two years ago, and pressed the large, red delete button.
 The physician smiled, put his hand on his heart, and thanked me.